inside.ewu.edu

 Satisfies: a university graduation requirement–senior capstone.

-This course is intended for criminal justice majors in their senior year who are nearing completion of their major studies.
-The primary purpose of this class is two-fold: to prepare the graduate for entry-level positions in the criminal justice system, or continue onto graduate/law school; and to provide students with an opportunity to hone and apply the skills and knowledge they have developed with the criminal justice major.
+Intended for criminal justice majors in their senior year who are nearing completion of their major studies.
+The primary purpose of this course is two-fold: to prepare the graduate for entry-level positions in the criminal justice system, or continue onto graduate/law school; and to provide an opportunity to hone and apply the skills and knowledge developed with the criminal justice major.

 CRIM 495.
 INTERNSHIP.
 6-12 Credits.

-Pre-requisites: 2.5 GPA, permission of internship instructor and CRIM 490.
+Pre-requisites: 2.5 GPA and permission of internship instructor.

-The intern earns credits through participation in a full-time work experience.
-The length of time is determined by the amount of credit.
-Normally it will be 10 weeks.
-Requirements include an on site visit, detailed written report and additional assignments.
+Earn credit through participation in a full-time work experience.
+The length of time is determined by the amount of credit, normally 10 weeks.
+Requirements include an on site visit, detailed written report, and additional assignments.
 Internships are limited to the state of Washington and some selected Idaho and Oregon locations.
 Applications and approval must be obtained prior to the internship experience.
 Credit for unapproved internship or life experience is not granted.

 CRIM 496.
 EXPERIMENTAL COURSE.
 1-5 Credits.